War Horse

 View all posts by Simon Harding

-4 Comments on “War Horse Theatre Breaks in London”
+4 Comments on “War Horse”

 1. any news of the new film for Warhorse?
 Saw Warhorse stage version last weekend on a theatre break (stayed at the Kingsway Hall – lovely) and thought it was brilliant – not sure how the film version will stand up to the live version though.